saymrwulf/litex-boards/notes.md

 2023-05-18T20:46:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-05-18T02:49:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-05-26T17:23:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (litex-boards)
+2003 paper) (litex-boards) 2023-08-13T04:52:00 - Minor doc updates: linking to article on quantization (litex-boards)